SolarScorecard

 2

-The cheapest system isn't always the best value.
-Check panel and inverter brands, warranty terms (25-year panel + 10-year inverter is standard), and the installer's track record.
-A slightly more expensive system with better components often saves more over its lifetime.
+Check panel/inverter brands, warranty terms (25yr panel + 10yr inverter minimum), and installer reviews.
+A slightly more expensive system with better components saves more over 25 years.

 3